-A plan accompanying the 1879 Harbor and Land Commissioners Report showing all of the land sales through 1879 indicated that eleven lots were sold through privately-negotiated sales in 1879: Lots 4-5 were sold on October 25, 1879; the lot at the corner of Exeter (Lot 1) and two lots further west (Lots 6-9) were sold on November 3, 1879; and three lots to the west of them (Lots 10-13) were sold on November 5, 1879.
+A plan accompanying the 1879 Harbor and Land Commissioners Report showing all of the land sales through 1879 indicated that eleven lots were sold through privately-negotiated sales in 1879: Lots 4-5 were sold on October 25, 1879; the lot at the corner of Exeter (Lot 1) and fourlots further west (Lots 6-9) were sold on November 3, 1879; and four lots to the west of them (Lots 10-13) were sold on November 5, 1879.
 The two lots immediately to the west of the corner (Lots 2-3) were not sold in 1879.
 Neither the map nor the report identifies the names of the purchasers nor the size of the lots, and there does not appear to have been a news account of their sale.
-Several can be identified, however, from subsequent deeds.
+Several of the purchasers can be identified, however, from subsequent deeds.

 In their annual report for 1880, the Harbor and Land Commissioners reported that all of the remaining land on the south side of Marlborough had been sold during that year.
 Again, the names of the purchasers were not given nor do they appear to have been reported in the press, but can be inferred from subsequent deeds.